 ‘Tsukudani’ is a dish of commonly small fish, shellfish or seaweed cooked in Mirin, Sugar and Soy Sauce to preserve the ingredients.
 Its name originates from Tsukuda-jima, an island in Tokyo where it was first made in the Edo period.

-Seaweed ‘Tsukudani’ can be made with Kombu (kelp) or Wakame Seaweeds.
+Seaweed ‘Tsukudani’ can be made with Kombu (Kelp) or Wakame.
 But Nori ‘Tsukudani’ is probably the most popular because of one famous product produced by a company called ‘Momoya’.
 It’s call ‘Gohan desuyo’ that can be translated ‘Dinner’s ready!’

 Ingredients